streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 #### wikiLink
 `override val wikiLink = "Key:indoor"`

 points to the OSM Wiki page most relevant to the given quest, typically it is an added key.
-In this case it is page about [indoor=* tagging](https://wiki.openstreetmap.org/wiki/Key:indoor).
+In this case, it is a page about [indoor=* tagging](https://wiki.openstreetmap.org/wiki/Key:indoor).

 #### icon
 `override val icon = R.drawable.ic_quest_defibrillator`